-Most of the previous such studies have reported trimester-specific reference ranges for free T3, free T4, and TSH among pregnant Indian women.
-These studies reported wide variation in parameter ranges due to discrepancies in assay methods, ethnicity of study population along with variations in socioeconomic and nutritional status, reference population selection, and sample size determination criteria.
+Most of the previous such studies have reported trimester-specific reference ranges for free T3, free T4, and TSH among pregnant Indian women.^{17,18} These studies reported wide variation in parameter ranges due to discrepancies in assay methods, ethnicity of study population along with variations in socioeconomic and nutritional status, reference population selection, and sample size determination criteria.^{19,20}

-The strength of our study is that it is based on the population temporarily migrated to Ranchi for professional purposes and which has a pan-Indian profile because of a multicultural, multiethnic, and demographic distribution.
-The study population is considered relatively healthier than the average general population, resulting in representation of an ideal pan-Indian reference population.
-We have assessed total T3 and total T4 level by ELISA method, which is the most commonly assessed, economical, and readily available parameters compared with the free T3 and free T4 levels in our country.
-The limitations of our study are that there is an inappropriate sample size in the three trimesters; the second and third trimesters have very small sample sizes as compared with the first; and sample groups were not the same, i.e., the three trimesters do not have the same antenatal patients, which would have provided better reference ranges.
-Further follow-up study with more stringent inclusion and exclusion criteria will improve our strength of data and help to provide more conclusive trimester-specific levels.
+The strength of our study is that it is based on the population temporarily migrated to Ranchi for professional purpose and which is having pan Indian profile because of multicultural and multiethnicity and demographic distribution.
+The study population is considered relatively healthier than average general population resulting in representation of ideal pan Indian reference population.
+We have assessed total T3 and total T4 levels by ELISA method, which is most commonly assessed, economical, and most readily available parameter than free T3 and free T4 levels in our country.
+The limitations of our study are there is inappropriate sample size in three trimesters, second and third trimester has very small sample size as compared with first, and sample groups were not the same, i.e., the three trimesters do not have the same ANC patients, which would have provided better reference ranges.
+Further follow-up study with more stringent inclusion and exclusion criteria will improve our strength of data to provide more conclusive trimester-specific levels.

-To conclude, it is important that each laboratory in our country should determine its own population- and methodbased RI for diagnosing gestational thyroid disorders.
-These RIs must preferentially be trimester-specific, most readily available, economical, method-specific, and specific for pan-Indian population.
-To promote this concept, we have determined our own laboratory-specific, method-specific, trimester-wise RIs for the most commonly used thyroid hormone parameter levels using the ELISA method, and intend to use them for screening of Indian pregnant women.
+To conclude, it is important that each laboratory in our country should determine its own population and method-based RI for diagnosing gestational thyroid disorders.
+These RIs must preferentially be trimester specific, most readily available, economical, method specific, and specific for pan Indian population.
+To promote this concept, we have determined our own laboratoryspecific, method-specific, trimester-wise RI for the most commonly used thyroid hormone parameter level by ELISA method and intend to use them for screening of Indian pregnant mothers.